-Exclusive interview for SPINOFF with Shay Hershcovich, Head of Business Development at NANO Textile Ltd, about antibacterial coating for fabrics based on sonochemistry.
+Exclusive interview for SPINOFF.COM with Shay Hershcovich, Head of Business Development at NANO Textile Ltd, about antibacterial coating for fabrics based on sonochemistry.

 NANO Textile has developed a breakthrough, single-step nano-coating process, which is done via an IP protected sonochemistry reactor.
 The process, despite its innovation brilliancy, is a very cost-effective and highly competitive.
 Their unique process has proven itself to be the only viable anti-bacterial solution in the world for hospitals due to the extreme long withstanding durability of the anti-bacterial properties and the limitless manufacturing abilities, allowing them to implement their technology into any kind of fabric, either man-made or natural, with absolutely no damage or alteration to the fabric’s original quality or color.

 SOC: Dear Mr. Shay Hershcovich, we are so grateful for your generosity this day in spending time speaking with us and show our respect to nano textile team and to Mr. Shuki Hershcovich.
 Our investors and we would like to learn more about a vast experience of the inventor and his professional/scientific background.

 Mr. Shay Hershcovich: Professor Aharon Gedanken of the Department of Chemistry at Bar Ilan University, is a member of the Nano Materials Center at the Institute of Nanotechnology and Advanced Materials (BINA), and a recipient of the President of Israel Achievement Award for coordination of a European Funded Research.